decaprime/VRising-Modding/dev/AI_Usage.md

 * Ask for algorithmic guidance rather than full implementations.
 * Generate small utilities you fully understand.
 * Rewrite and restructure output before using it.
-* Credit and follow the lisence of any other existing work you used/referenced.
+* Credit and follow the [license](/dev/licensing) of any other existing work you used or referenced.
 * Thoroughly test any mod you make!
 Don't believe the AI.

 ## Common AI tools